JerryCatLeung/Object-Detection-Multiple-Objects-Poker/README.md

 There are several good tutorials available for how to use TensorFlow’s Object Detection API to train a classifier for a single object.
 However, these usually assume you are using a Linux operating system.
 If you’re like me, you might be a little hesitant to install Linux on your high-powered gaming PC that has the sweet graphics card you’re using to train a classifier.
 The Object Detection API seems to have been developed on a Linux-based OS.
 To set up TensorFlow to train a model on Windows, there are several workarounds that need to be used in place of commands that would work fine on Linux.
 Also, this tutorial provides instructions for training a classifier that can detect multiple objects, not just one.

-The tutorial is written for Windows 10, and it will also work for Windows 7 and 8.
 The general procedure can also be used for Linux operating systems, but file paths and package installation commands will need to change accordingly.

 TensorFlow-GPU allows your PC to use the video card to provide extra processing power while training, so it will be used for this tutorial.
 In my experience, using TensorFlow-GPU instead of regular TensorFlow reduces training time by a factor of about 8 (3 hours to train instead of 24 hours).
 Regular TensorFlow can also be used for this tutorial, but it will take longer.
 If you use regular TensorFlow, you do not need to install CUDA and cuDNN in Step 1.
 I used TensorFlow-GPU v1.5 while writing this tutorial, but it will likely work for future versions of TensorFlow.

 ## Steps
-### 1. Install TensorFlow-GPU 1.5 (skip this step if TensorFlow-GPU 1.5 is already installed)
+### 1. Install TensorFlow-GPU 1.9 (skip this step if TensorFlow-GPU 1.9 is already installed)
 Install TensorFlow-GPU by following the instructions in [this YouTube Video by Mark Jay](https://www.youtube.com/watch?v=RplXYjxgZbw).

 The video is made for TensorFlow-GPU v1.4, but the “pip install --upgrade tensorflow-gpu” command will automatically download version 1.5.
 Download and install CUDA v9.0 and cuDNN v7.0 (rather than CUDA v8.0 and cuDNN v6.0 as instructed in the video), because they are supported by TensorFlow-GPU v1.5.
 As future versions of TensorFlow are released, you will likely need to continue updating the CUDA and cuDNN versions to the latest supported version.

 Be sure to install Anaconda with Python 3.6 as instructed in the video, as the Anaconda virtual environment will be used for the rest of this tutorial.

-Visit [TensorFlow's website](https://www.tensorflow.org/install/install_windows) for further installation details, including how to install it on other operating systems (like Linux).
+Visit [TensorFlow's website](https://www.tensorflow.org/install/) for further installation details, including how to install it on other operating systems (like Linux).
 The [object detection repository](https://github.com/tensorflow/models/tree/master/research/object_detection) itself also has [installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

 ### 2. Set up TensorFlow Directory and Anaconda Virtual Environment
 The TensorFlow Object Detection API requires using the specific directory structure provided in its GitHub repository.
 It also requires several additional Python packages, specific additions to the PATH and PYTHONPATH variables, and a few extra setup commands to get everything set up to run or train an object detection model.